GeorgWindhaber/helloVueJS/README.md

 ## Hello VueJS

 This is just a small project to get started with VueJS.
-I wouldn't write code like this at work, because here I don't have to worry about maintainability.

 ### What this program does: